What is the Waterways Survey?

 What if my 1km stretch is not suitable?

-If you cannot get access, if there is too much vegetation or if the site is unsafe you will be able to select from two other potential 1km stretches of water.
+If you cannot get access, if there is too much vegetation or if the site is unsafe you can contact us for a different site.
 We strongly recommend that you check out the stretch of water well in advance of the survey so that you can go to another site if necessary.
 We are available at all times to give advice on how to gain access and we will provide you with a letter of introduction that you can give to any landowner that details the survey and insurance cover.

 How do I volunteer?